AminSahebi/distributed-graph-fpga/Readme.md

      * ``` sudo apt-get install -y libcilkrts5 ```

 <br>

 This procedure compile the baseline files, plus the preprocessing step.
+If you would like to make changes in the software sources the tree of the directories are as follows:

+* **sw_src**: includes the baseline sources including:
+    * **Sequential**: The pure sequential version of Pagerank,
+    * **Shared-memory**: The parallel version of the Pagerank using OpenMP,
+    * **Grid**: implementation which has been adopted from the referenced version.

+There will be a readme file in each subdirectory to explain the procedure for each individual experiment.

 ## Build hardware: